jumpnow/jumpnowtek-site/_posts/2016-08-30-Qt5-and-QML-Development-with-the-Raspberry-Pi.md

 #### Creating Bitbake recipes for your Qt apps

-Eventually you will want Yocto to build your app and include it in the image rootfs automatically.
+Eventually you will want Yocto to build and install your app automatically in the image rootfs.

-The [Yocto documentation][yocto-docs] is the official resource for recipes.
-The [meta-qt5][meta-qt5] repository has Qt5 example recipes.
+The [Yocto documentation][yocto-docs] is the official resource for recipes, but I've found the easiest way to learn is looking at existing examples.
+The [meta-qt5][meta-qt5] repository has a number of Qt5 examples.

-The [meta-qt5][meta-qt5] layer provides extra tools that handle the Qt5 specifics (*qt5.inc* brings them in).
+The [meta-qt5][meta-qt5] layer provides some extra tools that handle Qt5 specifics.
+The *require qt5.inc* line brings them in.

 Here is an example recipe for the *qqtest* application.

-The source is pulled from the github repository.
+The source is pulled from the Github repository.

     SUMMARY = "Qt5 QML test app"
     HOMEPAGE = "http://www.jumpnowtek.com"